deepesh259nitk/ProductList/readMe.md

 ## Deployment

-Simple Xcode Run using iOS simulators on iPhones only.
+Run using Xcode iOS simulators on iPhones and IPad's.

 ## Built With
 Xcode 9.0.1